minhpham2004/choosy-be/README.md

 Notes for Tutor
 - This repository contains backend code only (NestJS API)
 - Frontend is deployed separately under the choosy App Service
-- All environment variables and credentials are managed securely in Azure DevOps variable groups